SkoolNotes/Taproot/2021BIO201/KBhBIO101GeneticVariation.md

 In this fashion, genetic variation is purposefully introduced into the offspring to enable more competitive variation in downstream gametes.

 ## Independent Assortment
-During M1 and M2, which chromasomes/chromatids end up
+During M1 and M2, which chromasomes/chromatids end up on which of the four daughter cells is up to random chance based on which side of the two spindles they are on.